khmaher/SNPs-discovery-for-Fluidigm/README.md

   <br>
   This script downloads your genome and then indexes it using [bwa index](https://bio-bwa.sourceforge.net/bwa.shtml) ready for aligning your data later.
     <br><br>
   To download your genome, submit the '01_download_geome.sh' script as shown below.
+First remember to navigate to your '/fastdata/$USER/my_project' directory
   <br><br>
   <b>The command line arguments you must supply are:</b><br>
   - the download link for your genome (-w)